The States That Are Most Reliant on Federal Aid

 Advertising & Editorial Disclosure

-As Americans head to the polls — or the mail-in ballot drop boxes — voters will weigh in on their own state's financial health based on who they elect in state, local and federal elections.
+As Americans head to the polls or mail-in ballot drop boxes, voters will influence their state's financial health through state, local and federal elections.

-To put states' financial health — and the potential impact on residents of those states — into context, MoneyGeek analyzed and ranked states according to their dependence on the federal government.
+MoneyGeek analyzed and ranked states by their dependence on the federal government.
+Rankings account for political affiliation, net benefits individuals and organizations receive, state government revenue from federal sources and GDP per capita.
 Rankings account for political affiliation, the net benefits individuals and organizations in the state receive, state government revenue from federal sources and GDP per capita.

 Key Findings: